My character Larleen wants to be first this time...

-For both Todd and I, we had stomach issues for the first year and a half - which was something we rarely had in Chicago.
+Todd and I both had stomach issues for the first year and a half - which was something we rarely had in Chicago.
 We also had a few colds that lasted quite a long time.

 Part of the reason our bodies were weaker was probably because we also bought two businesses one month after we moved - so our stress level just tripled because now we had to figure out not only how to live in another country, but how to run two businesses.
 We didn't have much time to relax and for the first couple of years worked normally 6 days a week.
 The summers slowed down because of less tourists, but that was also our time to figure things out, make improvements, remodel, etc.

-The best thing that EVER happened to me in regard to my health (and that of my pups) is Claudia at Alquimiate - she's a naturopath and I've learned incredible things about natural health and my body.
+The best thing that EVER happened to me in regard to my health (and that of my pups) is finding a naturopath in Puerto Vallarta and I've learned incredible things about natural health and my body.

 There you have it, the 3 crucial things you should know about moving to a foreign country.

 It's a super exciting time and it can also be overwhelming... the more information you know ahead of time, the more comfortable you'll be when you move.